nblumoe/nblumoe.github.com/_posts/2012-07-14-first-marathon-resume-after-one-month-of-training.md

 Roughly one month ago I did sign up for my first marathon.
 At that time I also wrote a [post about how I will prepare][first-post] for that.
-So let's have fun and create some additional pressure by publishing so far.
+So let's have fun and create some additional pressure by publishing the results so far.

 [first-post]: /project-42195-training-for-the-first-marathon/